omajid/omajid.github.io/content/posts/2020-06-25-variables-and-environment-variables.md

 `gcc`.
 In turn, `make` understands this to mean that `make` should use `gcc` as the c compiler.

-Lets go back to the example we saw earlier in the section about defining variables (not environment variables) with extra spaces.
+Let's go back to the example we saw earlier in the section about defining variables (not environment variables) with extra spaces.

 ```bash
 var= value
 ```

-You can now see that this runs the program `value` with the *environment variable* `var` set to the empty value.
+You can now see that why this runs the program `value` with the *environment variable* `var` set to the empty value.

 ## Summary

-You should now have a really good idea about what bash variables and environment variables are, how the differ, and when you migt want to use them.
+You should now have a really good idea about what bash variables and environment variables are, how they differ, and when you might want to use them.

 This post was inspired by [this StackOverflow